tannerpace/tb/README.md

 # tb
-files for tb .com
+files for tb.com
-this is my folder for my home page
+basic portfolio page with html css an js